idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/1d_elastic_waves.md

 !media media/solid_mechanics/Cantilever_beam.png style=width:60%; caption=2D cantilever problem with a prescribed displacement boundary condition on the right end. id=cantilever

-The analytic solution for the free vibration of a cantilever [Euler Bernoulli beam](https://en.wikipedia.org/wiki/Euler%E2%80%93Bernoulli_beam_theory).
+The analytic solution for the free vibration of a cantilever is known, see [Euler Bernoulli beam](https://en.wikipedia.org/wiki/Euler%E2%80%93Bernoulli_beam_theory).
 The analytic eigenvalues, $\omega_n$, are given by
 \begin{equation}
   \omega_n=k^2_n\sqrt\frac{EI^2}{\rho A L^4}
 \end{equation}